d1b1/LCCTO-Logo-Builder-v2/README.md

 # "Februrary No Code Challenge"
-This is part of my no-code-feb, where I try to build applications of increasing complexity to find the outter limit of what AI can do to replace my code-first inner developer.
+This is part of my no-code-feb, where I try to build applications of increasing complexity to find the outer limit of what AI can do to replace my code-first inner developer.

 - __When__: Week 3 Feb 2025